28

 • 1

 I only have anecdotal evidence from a close friend, I have witnessed her daughter singing the words for "Ow!" and "Red".
 Both used at the correct times; when pain was felt and playing with a red block.
 However her vocabulary was limited and her ability to sign emerged with in accepted time frame for normal toddler speech, although before she actually spoke.
-Mar 3, 2011 at 12:54
+Commented Mar 3, 2011 at 12:54

 • 4